Insights

 Recent strategic collaborations and mergers reflect a trend toward agrochem innovation, market expansion, and integrated solutions.
 Here are notable examples and rationale:

-Corteva Agriscience and UPL Limited collaboration.
-In 2021, Corteva and UPL Limited formed a strategic alliance to enhance the availability of Corteva's crop protection products in emerging markets.
+Corteva Agriscience and UPL collaboration.
+In 2021, Corteva and UPL formed a strategic alliance to enhance the availability of Corteva's crop protection products in emerging markets.
 This partnership allowed Corteva to expand its global reach, particularly in regions where UPL has established distribution networks.
 The collaboration aimed to leverage UPL's strong market presence and local expertise to accelerate growth and deliver innovative solutions to farmers in diverse geographies.
 In 2024, UPL announced its acquisition of Corteva Agriscience's fungicide business to strengthen its leadership in that market.

-Nutrien and BioConsortia collaboration.
-In 2020, phosphate and potash producer Mosaic entered into an agreement with BioConsortia to develop and launch nitrogen-fixing microbial products for non-legume crops.
+Mosaic and BioConsortia collaboration.
+In 2020, phosphate and potash producer Mosaic entered into an agreement with BioConsortia to develop and launch nitrogen-fixing microbial products for nonlegume crops.
 This collaboration sought to enhance crop yields while reducing reliance on synthetic nitrogen fertilizers, aligning with sustainable agriculture practices.
 In 2022, BioConsortia saw compelling initial results in vegetables when the nitrogen-fixing technology was tested, with an almost 20% improvement in reduced fertilizer rate.

 Digital platforms and channels

 Raw material cost accounts for 35 to 40% of net sales in the specialized chemical industry.
-Procurement cost reduction delivers non-linear bottom-line improvement.
+Procurement cost reduction delivers non-linear bottomline improvement.

 Digital channels have made great strides to remove information asymmetry between buyers and sellers for price discovery to arrive at a fair price.
 The agrochem industry increasingly harnesses digital platforms and channels to enhance market reach, streamline product offerings, and engage with customers.
 Recent initiatives include:

 Digital marketplaces and platforms.
 Companies leverage digital marketplaces to expand their reach and simplify the purchasing process.
-Bayer’s digital platform, Bayer Crop Science Digital Solutions, integrates e-commerce capabilities and enable farmers to access products, services, and agronomic advice directly from their devices.
+Bayer’s digital platform, Bayer Crop Science Digital Solutions, integrates e-commerce capabilities and enables farmers to access products, services, and agronomic advice directly from their devices.
 This platform provides a comprehensive suite of tools including precision agriculture solutions and digital recommendations.

-Customer Relationship Management (CRM) Systems.
+Customer relationship management (CRM) systems.
 Corteva Agriscience has developed advanced CRM systems to enhance customer engagement and support.
 Their digital solutions include personalized marketing and customer service platforms that leverage big data and AI to provide tailored recommendations and support throughout the crop cycle.

 Digital education and training.
 To empower users, companies like FMC Corporation offer digital training programs and webinars.
 These initiatives help farmers understand new products and technologies, ensuring better adoption and usage — and building customer loyalty.